 When I was in Haworth, which is where Charlotte Bronte and her sisters grew up, I got lost out on the moors.
 (Yes, I did call for Heathcliff, but to no avail.
 It also rained.
 A lot.)

 I stupidly thought my smartphone would be clever enough to connect me to Google Maps out there.
 I was so, so wrong.
 I think I walked around for about six or seven hours until I finally found a road that led back to town.
 In that time, I was threatened by a sheep (I had it coming; if that sheep had wandered into my home and started swearing at its smartphone, I would have done the same thing) and fell into a mire.
 (I thought it was just a patch of long grass.
 It wasn’t.
 I threw away my shoes that very same night.)

 The worst of it is, earlier that day, I had picked up a map of the moors when I was in a gift shop.
 In hindsight, yes, maybe having someone with me as a foil to my foibles (I am a miser) could have saved me a lifetime phobia of sheep and a pair of shoes.
 If I had been chaperoned, I feel my companion might have said: “No, Ellen, $4 is not too much for a map.
 Let’s just buy it, so we don’t get lost.”

 However, now that I’m no longer on those moors, I can safely say that I’m glad I had that experience.
 I got myself into a sticky situation, but I got myself out again.
 Lonely, ol’ me.

-Ellen White was born in the US, raised in NZ and now works as a copy editor and typesetter for a small publishing company in the UK.
+Ellen White was born in the US, raised in New Zealand and now works as a copy editor and typesetter for a small publishing company in the United Kingdom.